NanoMapper/NanoMapper/README.md

 # NanoMapper.NET

-A super-small object mapping library for .NET
+The superbly simple, thread safe object mapping library for .NET

     PM> Install-Package NanoMapper

 ## The basics

-NanoMapper.NET's sole purpose in life is to alleviate the tediousness of mapping (applying) values from one object (source) onto another (target).
+NanoMapper's sole purpose in life is to alleviate the supremely tedious business of mapping (applying) some object (the source) to some other object (the target).

 This is accomplished using the `ApplyTo(...)` object extension method.

     source.ApplyTo(target);

-NanoMapper.NET automatically matches the properties from both sides, using their names and types.
+NanoMapper automatically matches the properties from both sides, using their names and types.

 > Note: Annonymous target types are not supported (yet!) as they are immutable and not compatible with the current implementation.
 You can however use them as source objects.